 Are all dogs good with kids?

-Many dogs are good with kids and dogs are good for kids.
+Many dogs are good with kids .
 Studies show children growing up with dogs tend to feel calmer and develop stronger bonds with friends and family.

 You don’t expect dogs to be born knowing how to sit and stay on cue, so don’t expect them to know how to be gentle with babies and small children.
 Some breeds may be considered family-friendly, but each dog is an individual.
 Don’t make assumptions about your dog’s behavior.
 Contributing factors to how dogs might respond to kids include: